ademkursatuzun/JqueryAjaxServlet/README.md

 JqueryAjaxServlet
 =================

-Ajax based login example using jquery, servlet.
+Ajax based login example using jquery and servlet.